In WordPress.org blog, you can install the unlimited plugin and customize your theme. Apart from this, you get full control over your blog.

 6. Making your WordPress.com Blog private

-First, go to your WordPress.com and click on Settings, then scroll to the Privacy section and select Private option.
+First, go to your WordPress.com and click on Settings, then scroll to the Privacy section and then select Private option.
 You can see in the screenshot.

 Should I Delete my WordPress.com Blog Now?